-Note that a feature’s location for Sentinel 1 imagery in areas that have undergone significant topographic change (relative to the digital elevation model used for terrain correction (SRTM 30 for areas <60° latitude, otherwise ASTER DEM)) can be significantly impacted by whether the image was acquired during an ascending or descending orbit (see Section 4).
+Note that the location accuracy of a feature identified in Sentinel 1 imagery can be significantly degraded in areas that have undergone several meters of topographic change relative to the digital elevation model used for terrain correction (SRTM 30 for areas <60° latitude, otherwise ASTER DEM).
+The scale of geolocation error will also variable depending on whether the image was acquired during an ascending or descending orbit (see Section 4).
 Care should therefore be taken in using Sentinel 1 data in such scenarios (e.g. where significant surface thinning of a glacier/ice sheet has occurred).
+Qualitative checks for this can be achieved by comparison of Sentinel 1 data with optical satellite data acquired at a similar time.

-A summary of the default parameters used to visualise both the optical and SAR imagery is given in Table 2.
-Further information regarding each satellite image collection can be obtained by searching for it in the GEE search bar at the top of the screen.
+A summary of the default parameters used to visualise both the optical and SAR imagery is given in Table 1.
+Further information regarding each satellite image collection can be obtained by searching for it in the search bar at the top of the GEE interface.

 Output of margin/boundary data

 Vector data are output by GEEDiT in decimal degrees format so as to be easily read by GIS software and/or subsequently converted to different spatial projections.
-Key metadata that link each margin to information about the image it has digitised from are appended to each digitised line (Table 3).
+Key metadata that link each margin to information about the image it has been digitised from are appended to each digitised line (see Supplementary readme).
 This includes each image’s unique path identifier, meaning that results generated by GEEDiT are directly traceable back to its original image.
-If it is anticipated that the data digitised in GEEDiT will be analysed subsequently in a different GIS environment, it is recommended that data are output as GeoJSON files, since these can be merged/converted to shapefile format using.
+This can be achieved using GEEDiT Reviewer, where existing datasets can be quality controlled and filtered.
+If it is anticipated that the data digitised in GEEDiT will be analysed subsequently in a different GIS environment, it is recommended that data are output as GeoJSON files (this is the default option), since these can be merged/converted to shapefile format using MaQiT.
 Note that kml/kmz files do not always allow metadata to be retained when they are imported into standard GIS software packages such as ArcGIS and QGIS using ‘out of the box’ tools.
-Exporting data in kml/kmz formats therefore may make subsequent analysis problematic.
+Exporting data from GEEDiT/GEEDiT Reviewer in kml/kmz formats therefore may make subsequent analysis problematic.

 3. Margin change Quantification Tool – MaQiT

-MaQiT has been produced to rapidly quantify marginal change for use in subsequent analysis (outputs provided as Excel/OpenOffice compatible csv spreadsheets and as initial plots generated by the tool), and also convert and merge single/multiple GeoJSON/shapefile files into a single shapefile.
+MaQiT has been produced to rapidly quantify margin change for use in subsequent analysis (outputs provided as Excel/OpenOffice compatible csv spreadsheets and as initial plots generated by the tool), and also convert and merge single/multiple GeoJSON/shapefile files into a single shapefile.
 Although MaQiT uses methods that have been developed for the quantification of tidewater glacier margin change (e.g. Lea et al., 2014), they will be transferable to tracking margin changes in other environments.
 Each quantification method has its own benefits and pitfalls, meaning that appropriate method selection should be based primarily on the research question being asked.

 3.1 Installing/running MaQiT

 Although MaQiT has been written in Matlab®, its code has been compiled into a standalone application (installers available for Windows and Mac) meaning that it can be installed and run by users without a Matlab® license and free of any charges.
-The only pre-requisite for this is to download the free software, Matlab® Runtime, though this should be prompted for automatically once the installer is opened.
+The only pre-requisite for this is to download the free software, Matlab® Runtime, though this should be prompted for automatically once the first time the installer is opened.
+Users do not require a general Matlab® license to run MaQiT.